umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 The current DDR path is not a scalable large-network DDR-resident design because generated HLS loads the full model weights from `weights_mem` into local W/B arrays before compute.

-Therefore current results must not be presented as a pure BRAM-vs-DDR-vs-URAM storage comparison.
+Therefore current results must not be presented as a pure BRAM-vs-DDR-vs-URAM storage-only comparison.

 ## Required terminology